cmsc330-umd/spring23/projects/project2b/README.md

 When we are describing something we typically link together and modify different descriptors with common words like *and*, *or*, *not*.
 For example: "His name is Cliff AND he is older than 18 AND (he likes Lego OR he likes chocolate)."
-Here I added parenthesis to remove ambiguity.
+Here I added parentheses to remove ambiguity.
 If we changed the syntax of this sentence we can remove some of the ambiguity: (and his name is cliff, and he is is older than 18, or he likes Lego, he likes chocolate).
 Here, while it looks weird and sounds weird if you were to say it out loud, by defining words